1998 San Diego Chargers season: Week 3: at Kansas City Chiefs

 The Chiefs' defense brought Ryan Leaf savagely back down to earth, as he posted the only 0.0 passer rating by any QB during the 1998 season.
 Leaf completed 1 pass in 15 attempts for 4 yards, with no touchdowns and two interceptions – he also lost three fumbles, committing five turnovers on the Chargers' first seven possessions.
 With a pair of sacks pushing them to minus-19 net passing yards, the Chargers had the worst total by any NFL team for 13 years.

 Natrone Means was the lone bright spot on offense; he ran 22 times for a career-high 165 yards, and prevented the shutout with a career-long 72 yard touchdown run.

 Week 4: vs. New York Giants

 Leaf struggled again, throwing interceptions on three consecutive first half possessions as the Giants built a 21–0 lead.
 An improvement saw John Carney hit three field goals in quick succession, sandwiched around the halftime break, closing the gap to 12 points.
 However, Leaf then threw a fourth interception, this one returned by Percy Ellsworth for a touchdown.
 The rookie QB was then benched for Craig Whelihan, who promptly hit Charlie Jones for a 41-yard touchdown, but could get the team no closer.

+This would be the Chargers last loss to the Giants until 2025.